 I think average size girls should be given a chance in the modelling world.
 I consider myself average (not obese and not skinny either) I think when there are average sized models; many people could relate themselves to them (since we have about the same body shape).posted about 6 years ago

 The whole point of being a model is to be different.
 Models are not meant to look like common or ordinary girls you see on the street.
 They are basically mannequins.
 Its not about relating to them, it’s about them being different people that their job is to showcase fashion.
 So when they look suprising, theres no need to complain because its their job.

 It’s like saying a president should not change the law.
 But at the end of the day, it’s their job to cater for the majority and they can’t do anything about it.
 By saying models shouldn’t be thin is like saying a president should not make laws or do their job.
 Being a model is a job, not a game.posted about 6 years ago

 however everyone has their own opinion.
-It would be nice to see some normal sizes on the runwayposted almost 6 years ago
+It would be nice to see some normal sizes on the runwayposted about 6 years ago